-- Documentation Requirements
+- Documentation Requirements for all disabilities

 - Academic readiness skills required for post-secondary level work and how students can be supported when there is a gap between their course demands and their skills

 Interested in attending?
 Complete the on-line registration form.
 Registration is limited.
 A $50 registration fee is required and covers the cost of handout materials, morning coffee breaks and lunch.
 Receipts will be provided for parking but it is not covered in the registration cost.

 Please Note: registration in this workshop closed two weeks prior to the deadline.

 Please contact our office at 416-736-5383 with any questions.

 Cheques should be made payable to York University.

 Please mail cheques to: